ninezerozeronine/chip-computer/docs/language/assembly.rst

-The ``JUMP_IF_ACC_NEQ`` operation will set the program counter (jump) to the value of a given constant (second argument) if the accumulator is not equal to the value of the first argument (module or constant).
+The ``JUMP_IF_ACC_NEQ`` operation will set the program counter (jump) to the value of a given constant (second argument) if the accumulator is not equal to the value of the first argument (module or constant or word in memory).

 The instruction generates and stores (clobbers) the ALU flags.